da1mathieu/sphero/README.md

 exploring the intersection between robotics and the arts (more specifically -dance).
 The students will navigate Sphero by creating a brief dance code using the avaiable functions and varibles provided on the app to move the robot.
 TAP is the technology ambassadors program that allows students to learn leadership skills and help promote IT and STEM careers.
 [Link to TAP GGC](https://www.ggc.edu/academics/schools/school-of-science-and-technology/research-internships-service-learning/technology-ambassador-program/)
+///ADD A LINK HERE TO THE COMPLETED TAP DANCING CODE

 # Team
     Dylan Long